kipkir/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-function that prints 10 times the numbers from 0 to 14
+function that draws a straight line in the terminal